DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 ### A2AProtectedDiskDetails
 * A2AProtectedDiskDetails `object`: A2A protected disk details.
+  * allowedDiskLevelOperation `array`: The disk level operations list.
+    * items `string`
   * dataPendingAtSourceAgentInMB `number`: The data pending at source virtual machine in MB.
   * dataPendingInStagingStorageAccountInMB `number`: The data pending for replication in MB at staging account.
+  * dekKeyVaultArmId `string`: The KeyVault resource id for secret (BEK).
   * diskCapacityInBytes `integer`: The disk capacity in bytes.
   * diskName `string`: The disk name.
+  * diskState `string`: The disk state.
   * diskType `string`: The type of disk.
   * diskUri `string`: The disk uri.
+  * isDiskEncrypted `boolean`: A value indicating whether vm has encrypted os disk or not.
+  * isDiskKeyEncrypted `boolean`: A value indicating whether disk key got encrypted or not.
+  * kekKeyVaultArmId `string`: The KeyVault resource id for key (KEK).
+  * keyIdentifier `string`: The key URL / identifier (KEK).
   * monitoringJobType `string`: The type of the monitoring job.
 The progress is contained in MonitoringPercentageCompletion property.
   * monitoringPercentageCompletion `integer`: The percentage of the monitoring job.
 The type of the monitoring job is defined by MonitoringJobType property.
   * primaryDiskAzureStorageAccountId `string`: The primary disk storage account.